 Curriculum: The curriculum has a strong international focus and the language of instruction is English.
 Beginning from kindergarten, students are required to take Indonesian language and culture.
 The International Baccalaureate Diploma and Advanced Placement courses are offered in addition to the regular diploma, and over 98% of graduating seniors go on to a university or college.
 JIS is fully accredited by the Western Association of Schools and Colleges (WASC) and the Council of International Schools (CIS).

-Facilities: The school has three campuses, totaling 63 acres of land with 60,000 square meters of teaching space, including more than 250 classrooms, four theaters, three cafeterias, three tennis courts, four gymnasiums, six playing fields, three swimming pools, a purpose-built Early Years Center, a new STEAM building (Science, Technology, Engineering, Arts, and Math), state-of-the-art science labs, design technology workshops and Makerspaces, and four libraries with a total of 130,000 volumes.
-The brand-new high school library and student center building is expected to open in the fall of 2021.
+Facilities: The school has three campuses, totaling 63 acres of land with 60,000 square meters of teaching space, including more than 250 classrooms, four theaters, three cafeterias, three tennis courts, four gymnasiums, six playing fields, three swimming pools, a purpose-built early years center, a new STEAM building (Science, Technology, Engineering, Arts, and Math), state-of-the-art science labs, design technology workshops and Makerspaces, and four libraries with a total of 130,000 volumes.
+The brand-new high school library and student center building opened its doors in the fall of 2021.